 There is something remarkable about the mesh of jazz, soul, beatbox, and hip hop.
 José James blends all those in a series of songs that tell stories, prompt responses, and while he conjures memories of and respect for Johnny Hartman and John Coltrane, he is his own musician.

 This kind of partnership and leadership are rarely seen in vocalists.
 Mr. James managed the stage with panache and power, and you could hear every musician contributing yet not competing.
-When he performed “Equinox” which John Coltrane (who would have turned 85 on 09/23, of which Mr. James reminded us) there were tears streaming down my face both nights.
-This song was a new side of Trane and while honoring him, Mr. James brings it to life in a way that identifies José James as an artist who is redefining vocals and spoken word.
+When he performed “Equinox” which was a signature track for John Coltrane (who would have turned 85 on 09/23, of which Mr. James reminded us), there were tears streaming down my face both nights.
+This song was a new side of Trane, and while honoring him, Mr. James brings it to life in a way that identifies José James as an artist who is redefining vocals and spoken word.

 Like Mr. Hunt’s, the albums released by Mr. James are a spectrum of so much.
 They’re on iTunes and Amazon.